It Should Be Easy: Background and release

 In May 2013, will.i.am was confirmed as the executive producer of Spears' eighth studio album Britney Jean, which was released in December 2013.
 He described that his recording process differed from his past experience with the Black Eyed Peas, elaborating that "[he and Spears] had these juicy sessions, where [they had] been bonding, building the trust and comfort."

 Official remixes for "It Should Be Easy" were commissioned and serviced to clubs in January 2014.
 A spokesperson for Spears said that it would not see a release as a third single and that the remixes were "commissioned purely to be used in nightclubs".
 However, on June 13, 2014, the song was made available to Italian radio stations, according to EarOne.

 Composition

 "It Should Be Easy" is a EDM-inspired song that whose lyrics is about how love "shouldn't be complicated", with Spears imagining a bright-normal-future with a man who's stolen her heart.
 Spears' vocals has been called and considered "robotic" in the song.

 Critical reception

 Michael Cragg from The Guardian in his review of the album, called the song an "Auto-Tune blitzkrieg" that misplaces the proclamations about the album being personal or a reinvention of Spears.
+Writing for Glamour, Christopher Rosa thought it "turns BritBrit into a robot" and "features an EDM breakdown that sounds dated upon delivery", and he named it Spears's fifth-worst song of all time.
+Rob Sheffield of Rolling Stone designated Spears a pioneer in the use of Auto-Tune but thought its use on "It Should Be Easy" was questionable: "[will.i.am] just punches in her vocals syllable by syllable, till it sounds like a 'blink twice if you're in danger' hostage crisis.
+An atrocity, especially the way he makes her sing the line, 'You bring me Zen.'"

-Nicki Catucci from Entertainment Weekly compared the song with "Body Ache", another track on Britney Jean produced by Guetta, calling both songs "lousy" with anonymous female hook singers, "but these two songs transcend DJ filler because Britney never soft-pedals her voice’s uneasy layering of girly and libidinous.
+Nicki Catucci from Entertainment Weekly compared the song with "Body Ache", another track on Britney Jean produced by Guetta, calling both songs "lousy" with anonymous female hook singers, "but these two songs transcend DJ filler because Britney never soft-pedals her voice's uneasy layering of girly and libidinous.
 They're based more in tension than release".